pink beverage on glass with blackberries and pink flower on top

 • vivid dreams or nightmares

-How Can I Treat Yin Deficiency?
+How to Treat a Yin Deficiency?

-2. Adequate Rest: Stress and overworking are incredibly depleting to the body.
+Adequate Rest: Stress and overworking are incredibly depleting to the body.
 Rest is one of the best ways to replenish.
 Think in terms of proportions; if your stress is higher than usual, then more rest is going to help you stay balanced.
 Also, getting adequate sleep every night (7-8 hours) is imperative.
 If you struggle with insomnia, try acupuncture!
-We also like this melatonin
+We also like this melatonin.

-3. Hydration: Make sure to hydrate sufficiently, especially during summer or while in warmer climates.
+Hydration: Make sure to hydrate sufficiently, especially during summer or while in warmer climates.
 Besides water, herbal teas, soups, and hydrating fruits and veggies are beneficial.

-4. Stress Management: It's easy to become restless and mentally scattered in cases of yin deficiency.
+Stress Management: It's easy to become restless and mentally scattered in cases of yin deficiency.
 Practicing mindfulness, meditation or yoga can be incredibly grounding and replenishing for yin.

-5. Keeping Feet Warm: Wearing socks and utilizing regular herbal foot soaks can warm the kidney meridians in the ankle to nourish yin.
+Keeping Feet Warm: Wearing socks and utilizing regular herbal foot soaks can warm the kidney meridians in the ankle to nourish yin.

 Vegetables: